 Surveillance tapes from a bar nine miles from where she died showed her and the other three getting into Worden-Brosey’s car at 2:09 am.
 The shot that killed her was fired sometime between 2:30 and 3:00 am, according to people in two nearby houses, who heard it.
 (Mr. Captain insists that it was at precisely 2:30, but I’m not sure why.
 It is possible that he did his own canvass of the neighborhood and got more detailed information than the police were able to obtain.)

 It takes about 15-20 minutes to get from the bar to the park, so she might have been driven there directly and summarily killed, as Mr. Captain believes, or killed as much as half an hour afterward.

 When the deadly trio was caught, they were charged with murder, conspiracy to commit murder, obstruction of justice, and filing off the serial numbers from the murder weapon.
-The grand jury, however, found insufficient evidence for conspiracy and the gun charge was dropped because the police didn’t know who, specifically, had filed off the numbers.
-That left Bruynell (the shooter) indicted for murder and the other two for obstruction of justice for helping him flee.
+The grand jury, however, found insufficient evidence for conspiracy, and the gun charge was dropped because the police didn’t know who, specifically, had filed off the numbers.
+That left Bruynell (the shooter) indicted for murder and the other two indicted for obstruction of justice for helping him flee.